mattybwoy/CV/README.md

 **GCL Logistics (11/12 - 08/17) Overseas Business Executive/Import Executive**

 - Used variety of different software to handle shipments from overseas partners and clearing customs to avoid any potential holdups in delivery.
 Changed roles from oversea sales to operations for a new challenge.

+**Sainsburys (03/10 - 11/12) Counter Assistant**
+- Front facing customer orientated role which helped me gain communication and customer service skills
+- Responsable for maintaining stock levels for key and general products to maximise sales

 ## **Hobbies**